Still Woozy

-Sven Eric Gamsky (born June 23, 1992), known professionally as Still Woozy, is an American singer and songwriter from Oakland, California.
+Still Woozy is the solo project of Sven Eric Gamsky (born June 23, 1992), an American singer and songwriter from Moraga, California.
 Gamsky grew up in Moraga, California, in the San Francisco Bay Area.
 He began recording his own music at the age of 13.

 NME has described his style as "psychedelic bedroom-pop", while IQ sees it as "genre-bending".

 Early life

 Sven Gamsky was born on June 23, 1992, in Oakland, California, and grew up in Moraga, California.
 He is the youngest of three sons born to Dr. Tom and Berit (Fuglsang) Gamsky, and has two older brothers, Nate and Sam.
 Sven started playing the guitar when he was in middle school.

 All of the Gamsky brothers became Eagle Scouts.
 Sven was a part of Moraga Boy Scout Troop 212, in which his service project toward becoming an Eagle Scout involved remodeling a garden area at Donald L. Rheem Elementary School in Moraga.
 The East Bay Times reported in 2010 upon his achievement of Eagle Scout that "Sven plans to travel and volunteer after high school, and eventually study psychology in college."

 Sven Gamsky attended Campolindo High School in Moraga, California.
 He graduated in 2010.
 While in high school, he played guitar and bass in the band "Shoot for Roots".
 At the beginning of their senior year, "Shoot for Roots" won a Battle of the Bands competition hosted by the Lamorinda Teen Center.
-They had initially come to a tie with a band called IceBox Business from rival high school, Miramonte High School, but fans from Campolindo High broke the tie by cheering louder for Gamsky's band with a recording of 116 decibels.
+They had initially come to a tie with a band called IceBox Business from rival high school, Miramonte High School, but fans from Campolindo High broke the tie by cheering louder for Gamsky's band, with a recording of 116 decibels.

 After high school, Gamsky earned money by teaching guitar in the Oakland area and playing with the band Feed Me Jack at jazz clubs, festivals, and orchestra halls.
-He graduated from University of California, Santa Cruz in 2015, majoring in music with a classical guitar emphasis, and minoring in electronic music.
+Later, while attending the University of California, Santa Cruz, he met Legwurk artist Tani Kahn who would later play as his opener as well as guitar, bass, and keys during his live shows, both before Covid and during his 2022 If This Isn't Nice, I Don't Know What Is tour.
+He graduated in 2015, majoring in music with a classical guitar emphasis, and minoring in electronic music.